glebovpavel/IR_to_MSExcel/README.md

 Getting results of your Interactive Report/Grid in Microsoft Excel.

-## Important

-Version 3.14 was assembled with errors.
-It works, but sometimes you get corrupted excel files.
-Please download the least version 3.14 from [master](https://github.com/glebovpavel/IR_to_MSExcel/archive/master.zip).

 ## About

 The "GPV Interactive Report/Grid to MSExcel v2" APEX plugin lets you get results of your Interactive Report or Interactive Grid in XLSX-format, ready to be used in Microsoft Excel.